-At Keller Legal Services, our Aurora, IL divorce attorneys utilize an effective, client-centered philosophy in advocating for the rights and interests of clients.
-We handle the full range of family and divorce issues — whether you need help filing for divorce, responding to divorce papers, getting a fair share of the marital assets, or protecting your parental rights, we are here for you.
+At Keller Legal Services, our Aurora, IL family law attorneys and divorce lawyers utilize an effective, client-centered philosophy in advocating for the rights and interests of clients.
+We handle the full range of family law and divorce issues — whether you need help filing for divorce, responding to divorce papers, getting a fair share of the marital assets, or protecting your parental rights, we are here for you.
 For a free, fully confidential initial consultation with our divorce lawyers, please call our Aurora law office at 630-859-2801.

 We are committed to helping our clients find low-conflict solutions in family law cases.
 If you have any specific questions or concerns about your divorce case or your legal rights, we encourage you to contact our law office location in Aurora, IL for immediate assistance.

-We are a full-service family and divorce law firm representing clients in Aurora, IL and throughout the surrounding areas.
-No matter the specific circumstances of your case, we are ready to help you protect your rights and help you find efficient, cost effective answers.
-Among other things, our Aurora, IL family & divorce attorneys are prepared to assist you with:
+We are a full-service family law and divorce law firm representing clients in Aurora, IL and throughout the surrounding areas.
+No matter the specific circumstances of your case, we are ready to help you protect your rights and help you find efficient, cost-effective answers.
+Among other things, our Aurora, IL family law & divorce attorneys are prepared to assist you with:

 I used Mr. Keller for my divorce, he is very knowledgeable in his field.
 I highly recommend him to anyone and if I were to ever need legal representation again he will be the person I call.